aldavigdis/iceland_gem/README.md

 k.to_s
 # => "0101302989"

-# Get the entity type (results in 'person' or 'entity')
+# Get the entity type (results in 'person' or 'company')
 k.entity_type
 # => "person"

+# It's also possible to use .is_company and .is_person to achieve the same thing
+k.is_company?
+# => false

+k.is_person?
+# => true

 # Get the birth date or registration day as a Date object
 k.to_date
 # => #<Date: 1930-01-01 ((2425978j,0s,0n),+0s,2299161j)>

-# Get the current age of entity.
+# Get the current age of the entity.
 Useful for age restrictions.
 k.age
 # => 86
 ```